UchuujinTranslate/UchuujinPatcher/README.md

 # UchuujinPatcher

-Scripts to easily automate the process for patching in the English translation and building a patch file as part of the Nichijou: Uchuujin [English Translation Project](https://github.com/UchuujinTranslate/uchuujin).
+A collection of tools and scripts to automate the process for patching in the English translation and building a patch file as part of the Nichijou: Uchuujin [English Translation Project](https://github.com/UchuujinTranslate/uchuujin).

 If you want to want to help with the development of this English patch, head over to our Discord! https://discord.gg/3pE8xdn